AnyFetch/developers.anyfetch.com/index.md

 An admin user from a company can create a subcompany, which will hold other documents just like any other company ; however the parent company can delete the subcompany anytime it want to.

 #### Example
 For instance, in the default setup, we use [plaintext.hydrater](https://github.com/Papiel/plaintext.hydrater.anyfetch.com) to read basic information about the document (is it a text document? an image?) and extract metadata.
-Then, depending on the returned metadata, the Fetch API will send the document along with this new metadata to other hydraters.
+Then, depending on the returned metadata, anyFetch will send the document along with this new metadata to other hydraters.
 If it is an image, we would then apply [ocr.hydrater](https://github.com/Papiel/ocr.hydrater.anyfetch.com), if it is an Office document we would apply [office.hydrater](https://github.com/Papiel/office.hydrater.anyfetch.com), and so on.
 Once all available hydraters have yielded their results, the document is indexed and made available for search.

 ### Document-type